h2tc-roboticsx/H2TC/README.md

 * CUDA: 11.6
 * Nvidia driver: 510

-We have not tested our codes on other environments yet, so it is recommended to configure the same, or at least a similar environment for the best experience.
+We have not tested our codes on other systems yet, so it is recommended to configure the same, or at least a similar environment for the best experience.

 ### Softwares

-To run the data [processor](#data-processing), you need to install two more applications
+To run the data [processor](#data-processing), install two more applications
 * spd-say: text-to-voice converter.
 * ffmpeg: video decoder